SalahEddine00000/to-do-list-in-c/README.md

 ---

 ## 👨‍💻 Author
-Made with slah eddine barri in C.
+Made by slah eddine barri in C.